javerthl/SN-docs-scraper/README.md

 # SN-docs-scraper
 This repo contains scripts that can traverse and scrape data from servicenow.com/docs, combine the outputs, and clean up the results.
-This can then be used as context for a Q&A agent or Search.
+This can then be used as context for a Claude Q&A agent or Search.
 All the scripts are written in Python.
 This was run in MacOS.

 ## What's included in the repo
 - A scraping script